sampsyo/cs6120/content/blog/2019-09-25-manually-managed-memory.md

 manually managed read/write memory cells which can persist outside of function scope.
 Furthermore we support C-style arrays such that pointer arithmetic instructions can be used to index into allocated memory regions.
-Lastly, we wished to ensure that value typechecking was still supportable for our new instructions (however we did not implement a typechecker).
+Lastly, we did not implement a typechecker, however we wished to ensure that value typechecking was still supportable for our new instructions.
 Our pointer types are meant only for value checking (i.e., every pointer type totally specifies the type of its contents); they do not include bounds or alias information to prevent memory safety bugs.